SSH

 Windows SSH servers

 Since Windows 10, Microsoft has been shipping an OpenSSH client and server with Windows that you can use.
 You just have to enable the OpenSSH server feature for your Windows installation as shown here.
+On the latest Windows 11 systems, it might already be preinstalled.

 Troubleshooting